linacquest/saidoi/README.md

 **SAIDOI** (Standard for AI Deployment, Optimization, and Integration) is a comprehensive framework aimed at making AI systems more accessible and user-friendly, particularly for users with limited technical expertise.
 By focusing on Human-Computer Interaction (HCI) principles and AI explainability, SAIDOI seeks to bridge the gap between advanced AI technologies and their practical applications.

 # Paper
-An article is currently under review in the Journal "Expert Systems with Applications" by Elsevier (https://www.sciencedirect.com/journal/expert-systems-with-applications).
+An article is currently under review in the Journal "AI & Society" by Springer Link (https://link.springer.com/journal/146).
 Please stay tuned.

 # Core Principles
 ### Universality: Ensuring AI systems are accessible to a wide range of users.